neilotoole/streamcache/README.md

-# samplereader: arcane cached reader
+# streamcache: arcane cached reader

-Package `samplereader` addresses an arcane scenario: multiple readers want to sample the start of an input stream (from an `io.Reader`), which involves caching, but after the samplers are satisfied, there's no need to maintain that cache and its memory overhead.
+Package `streamcache` addresses an arcane scenario: multiple readers want to sample the start of an input stream (from an `io.Reader`), which involves caching, but after the samplers are satisfied, there's no need to maintain that cache and its memory overhead.

-Package `samplereader` implements a reader mechanism that allows multiple callers to sample some or all of the of the contents of a source reader, while only reading from the source reader once.
+Package `streamcache` implements a reader mechanism that allows multiple callers to sample some or all of the of the contents of a source reader, while only reading from the source reader once.